 - Dr Brengt-Erik Wiholm

-In our previous blog on introduction to ePRO, we discussed how such electronic platforms can benefit clinical research.
+In our article on patient reported outcomes we discussed how such electronic platforms can benefit clinical research.
 However, the patient is also not left empty handed here.
 The patient can also track their own health habits.
 This is advantageous in various ways and it reinforces behavior change as well.
 With technological advancements, portable gadgets like fitness trackers, smartphones and tablets that monitor our signs, symptoms and other health habits are now a dominant fad, but they are also vital in improving individual experiences.
 The concept behind these gadgets is that one can collect health data anywhere, on a regular basis, track changes and patterns and at times consult a doctor.
 Many portable gadgets are still been developed, however the possibilities are self-evident, particularly for individuals with chronic conditions such as hypertension and diabetes.
 The capacity to send your data to a doctor stretches the possibility that the progressions for complications will be identified in time.
 Some gadgets are even intended to alarm doctors when the information demonstrates a potential threat, empowering doctors and nurses to respond in time and avert complications or even deadly situations.

 "Medical research could greatly benefit from these 'real life' data, particularly since participation rates in observational studies have been declining for the last two decades."